indiedanish/indiedanish/README.md

 1. Use the CMS to get a hands-on understanding of how it works.
 2. Visit the [Plone Contributor Agreement](https://plone.org/foundation/contributors-agreement) to sign up.
 Once signed, you’ll automatically be added to the repository.
 3. Become a part of the conversation!
 [Join the Plone Discord Server](https://discord.gg/w8e5WCAKGs) and introduce yourself to the community.
-4. Clone the Volto GitHub repository and follow the README instructions.
+4. Clone the [Volto GitHub](https://github.com/plone/volto) (frontend) repository and follow the README instructions.
 Use `make backend-docker-start` to set up the backend, and you’re ready to contribute!
 5. Follow me on Github, **I'll be sharing/forking more repos (if you follow it'll come automatically to your GitHub feed), Let's do this together**
 ####